 Welcome to the British Southern Whale Fishery Website

+A particularly outstanding example of a British whaling journal, kept by surgeon Richard Francis Burton on board whaleship Reliance is available at the State Library of South Australia.
+Read it here.
 An important contribution to the history of the British Southern Whale Fishery, the story of the 'House of Enderby' by Charles Payton.
 Read 'The Enderby Family and their World' here ...

+A particularly outstanding example of a British whaling journal, kept by surgeon Richard Francis Burton on board whaleship Reliance is available at the State Library of South Australia.
+Read it here.
 An important contribution to the history of the British Southern Whale Fishery, the story of the 'House of Enderby' by Charles Payton.
 Read 'The Enderby Family and their World' here ...

 Dedication |